Sambillingham/embark/business plan/A-Appendix.md

 **Louise** Yes, absolutely.
 We quite often have a lunch or break period where students are in a space all together.
 Everyone loves a gimmick, and for us that is a major thing.
 That is why merchandising goes down so well.
 We always ALWAYS get asked for things like Plymouth University branded pens.
 So anything that is a quick hit or that students love is great.
 We usually work with students from around the ages of 13-17.
 They love anything that's a big hit, so actually that sort of thing would be great, as long as it has a message that sticks.
 Because for us it is really important that, although it does not necessarily have to be life changing, it has to be something that they will remember  for a reason.
 For us there would absolutely be scope for this type of thing.
 We spend a lot of the time in the Roland Levindsky crosspoint space, so an installation there would be great.
 Also, we have lots and lots of different workshops going on and they are subject specific, but if there was something that could be used and changed for each subject, that would be good.

-**Sam** There's also course websites that we anted to ask about.
+**Sam** There's also course websites that we wanted to ask about.
 Our course has it's own website, but we wasn't sure how many other courses have that type of thing.
-And I was wondering if give us an insight as to whether this is something that other courses would be interested in.
+And I was wondering if you could give us an insight as to whether this is something that other courses would be interested in.

 **Louise** We're currently working on the *'Outreach'* part of the website.
 The university are currently in the process of changing the format of their website.
 But I don't think many other courses do have a website that we can send people to and certainly that is a big issue.
 So if we had somewhere to send people that would be amazing.